Around the world cycling record: Douglas Concha (2024)

 Douglas Concha completed the fastest known time for circumnavigation of the globe, unassisted, on a single-speed bicycle based on the Guinness World Records (GWR) Beginning on June 1, 2023, Douglas Concha rode across Australia, SE Asia, Central Asia, Africa, Europe, South America and North America.
-He averaged 101 miles/162 km per day cycling and completed a total of 18,007 miles/28,879 km on May 1, 2024 Based on the GWR standards; Douglas Concha started and finished in the same location (Honolulu, HI, USA); crossed the antipodal point with the start-finish (Dekar, Botswana); rode in a westerly direction without recrossing a longitude line; did not stop for more than 3 days; and only used flights to cross large bodies of water He completed his ride in 274 days Guinness World Records has not certified Douglas’ single-speed ride for their challenge.
+He averaged 101 miles/162 km per day cycling and completed a total of 18,007 miles/28,879 km on May 1, 2024 Based on the GWR standards; Douglas Concha started and finished in the same location (Honolulu, HI, USA); crossed the antipodal point with the start-finish (Dekar, Botswana); rode in a westerly direction without recrossing a longitude line; did not stop for more than 3 days; and only used flights to cross large bodies of water He completed his ride in 274 days, unsupported, on a single-speed bicycle.
+Guinness World Records is currently certifying Dougla Concha’s single-speed circumnavigation of the globe.